OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 This helps in a number of the scenarios:

 - Bob Specialist can move team and doesn't need a new identity or need to find a new URL
-- Barry Infrastructure can locate Bob's existing identity to grant him access to Lisa Lead's Space
+- Barry Infrastructure can locate Bob's existing identity to grant him access to Lisa Shipping's Space
-- Barry can create an external identity for Geoff Consultant, who can then log in with his existing credentials.
+- Barry can create an external identity for Geoff Outsider, who can then log in with his existing credentials.

 Once Bob has access to multiple Spaces, his user experience in Octopus will change slightly to allow him to switch Spaces quickly and effortlessly.
 We're thinking it'll look something like this.